security

 This is the best way for a bad actor to make money.
 The way to detect this is not to have an agent but to examine network traffic and look for anomalies in the traffic.
 When there are anomalies in the traffic, the traffic may not look too different.
 This is because the mining software will not generate log files, and there is no command and control communication.

 We make the observability and SIEM more targeted to get better information.
 With the network, we have new capabilities to detect and invent.
-This adds a new layer of defense in depth and makes you more involved in the cloud threats that are happening at the moment.
+This adds a new layer of in-depth defense and makes you more involved in the cloud threats that are happening at the moment.
 Netflow is used for network monitoring, detection, and response.
 Here, you can detect the threats and integrate them with other tools so we can see the network intrusion as it begins.
 It makes a decision based on the network.
 So you can see the threats as they happen.

 You can’t protect what you can’t see.